P. David Polly: Research

-Education and organisational affilitations
+Education and organisational affiliations

 Polly received a BA from the Plan II Honors program at University of Texas at Austin in 1987 and a PhD in Paleontology from the Department of Integrative Biology at University of California, Berkeley in 1993 for his work on the phylogeny of creodonts.
 He was then a member of the Michigan Society of Fellows from 1994 to 1996, and on the faculty of the St. Bartholomew's and Royal London School of Medicine and Dentistry, and later the School of Biological Sciences, at Queen Mary, University of London from 1997 to 2006.
 He moved to Indiana University in 2006.
 In 2021 he became a Fellow of the American Association for the Advancement of Sciences (AAAS).

 Polly served as president of the Society of Vertebrate Paleontology from 2016 through 2018.
-During Polly's term as SVP president, US President Donald J. Trump and Interior Secretary Ryan Zinke downsized two national monuments that protect vertebrate paleontological resources, Grand Staircase–Escalante and Bears Ears national monuments.
+During Polly's term as SVP president, US President Donald Trump and Interior Secretary Ryan Zinke downsized two national monuments that protect vertebrate paleontological resources, Grand Staircase–Escalante and Bears Ears national monuments.
 Polly was involved in lawsuits by SVP to reverse those actions, which are currently ongoing.